 My Easy No Bake Orange Cheesecake is a deliciously rich yet light and refreshing dessert, great for last minute entertaining.
 I’ve been making my Easy No Bake Lime Cheesecake for years but I found myself considering a variation on my usual theme when I saw this year’s crop of blood oranges.

 Of course, you don’t have to use blood oranges for this recipe, ordinary oranges work really well too.
 Mascarpone cheese, a key ingredient in Tiramisu, is a thick, creamy, soft, Italian cheese which lends itself really well to desserts.
 It keeps well in the fridge and is great to have on hand.

 Orange blossom water is a flavouring used in French and Middle Eastern cuisines.
 Quite simply water distilled with the essence of orange blossoms, it lends a distinct and aromatic flavour to both savoury and sweet dishes.
 Available in North America as well as in Europe, you can find out more about orange blossom water here.

 The addition of liqueur gives my no-bake cheesecakes a lovely flavour kick but if you’d rather keep things alcohol free, just add an extra tablespoon of orange juice and bump up the orange blossom water to 2 teaspoons.

-Love easy desserts, including no-bake treats?
+Love easy desserts, including some no-bake treats?
 Don’t miss these Easy Dessert Recipes!